xyfJASON/HCL/README.md

 - **ImageNet**: Download ImageNet dataset (ILSVRC 2012) from the [official website](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php).
 No post-processing is needed.
 - **Places365**: Download Places365-Standard from the [official website](http://places2.csail.mit.edu/index.html).
 No post-processing is needed.

 We use **NVIDIA Irregular Mask Dataset** in our experiments, which can be downloaded from the [official website](https://nv-adlr.github.io/publication/partialconv-inpainting).
 To avoid heavy computation in transforming the masks during training, we use this dataset in a way similar to [EdgeConnect](https://github.com/knazeri/edge-connect/issues/28#issuecomment-456440064).
-To do so, put `./scripts/make_irregular_dataset.py` under the unzipped directory and run the script.
-It will augment and split the original "testing set" into new training split and test split.
+To do so, put `./scripts/make_irregular_dataset.py` under the unzipped dataset and run the script.
+It will augment and split the original "testing set" into a new training split and a test split.

 After downloading and processing the datasets, set the `dataroot` in the [configuration files](./configs) to your downloaded path.